-Inovayt Financial Planner, Luke Mase, says, “How much you need is highly dependent on a lifestyle point of view.
+Inovayt Financial Advisor Melbourne, Luke Mase, says, “How much you need is highly dependent on a lifestyle point of view.
 If someone has a higher cost of living, they’re going to need a higher super balance.”

 Any large costs after retirement must be taken into consideration, including things like:

 - Travel plans